Try2Code/cdo-bindings/README.md

 Multi-dimensional arrays (numpy for python, narray for ruby) require addtional netcdf-io modules.
 These are [scipy](https://docs.scipy.org/doc/scipy/reference/io.html) or [python-netcdf4](https://pypi.python.org/pypi/netCDF4) for python and
 [ruby-netcdf](https://rubygems.org/gems/ruby-netcdf) for ruby.
-Because scipy has some difficulties with netcdf, I strongly recommend python-netCDF4.
+Because scipy has some difficulties with netcdf, I dropped the support of it with release 1.5.0.

 Thx to Alexander Winkler there is also an IO option for XArray.